Boozy Book Review: Crushed by Brian Freedman

 The book includes one chapter on spirits, which doesn’t carry the same sense of urgency as those on wine.
 This makes sense as most spirits are distilled from commodity grains that can be stored for years, compensating for good and bad seasons.
 But I found the comparison useful.
 For a book looking at how spirits producers are attempting to become more sustainable, moreso than fighting current climate emergencies, consider A Good Drink: In Pursuit of Sustainable Spirits by Shanna Farrell that I reviewed on Alcohol Professor.

-Freedman’s Crushed is thorough overview at how climate change is impacting the world of wine and a sampling of ways in which winemakers are dealing with those changes.
+Freedman’s Crushed is a thorough overview of how climate change is impacting the world of wine and a sampling of ways in which winemakers are dealing with those changes.
 It is an engaging and necessary work.